-Nate Holdren, a Drake professor of Law, Politics and Society, said he has known many faculty members who have left Drake because they were not satisfied with their salaries.
+Nate Holdren, a Drake professor in the Law, Politics and Society Department, said he has known many faculty members who have left Drake because they were not satisfied with their salaries.

 “Because of pay, there’s high turnover, and the turnover is disruptive,” Holdren said.
 “Also because of pay, there is a fair amount of dissatisfaction, which just makes it less of a pleasant place to work.
 It’s a lower quality of life.”

-Holdren said that many faculty members only stay because of the job satisfaction they get from the students, and added that professors who spoke off the record are likely afraid of Drake administration.
+Holdren said that many faculty members only stay because of the job satisfaction they get from the students.

 “And I think that’s kind of taking advantage of our better nature because we’re all dedicated to students,” Holdren said.
 “I think one of the things that means is that the university can treat people this way, and it promotes turnover and it creates all these negative effects.”